In 2019, the National Survey on Drug Use and Health reported that approximately 10.1 million people over 12 had misused opioids over the year.

 Opioids are the term we use to describe a subset of pharmaceuticals formulated to provide patients with exceptional pain relief.

 It’s important to realize that the opioid crisis is a genuine issue.
-Opioids, when abused over a long period, will put a person into a state of dependence.
-As well, an opioid overdose can
+Opioids, when abused over a long period, will cause a person to become dependent.
+Overdoses can be and often are, lethal.

-Opioid Use Disorder is an ongoing issue affecting many women across Austin, TX.
-Research shows that women, particularly those of child-bearing age, are prescribed opioids for acute pain relief more often than men, leading to an increased risk of substance abuse.
+Opioid Use Disorder is an ongoing issue affecting many women across the United States, and in Austin, TX.
+Research shows that women, particularly those of child-bearing age, are prescribed opioids for acute pain relief more often than men, leading to an increased risk of abuse.

 Treating an Addiction to Opioids & Opiates